mmaarij/Conways-Game-of-Life-In-Multiple-Languages/README.md

 - **C++ Terminal Application**: A command-line version of the game with text-based input and output.
 - **C++ SFML GUI Application**: A graphical version of the game using the Simple and Fast Multimedia Library (SFML).
+- **Web Application**: A simple web app version of the game using basic HTML, CSS and Javascript.

 ### How to Run